BA (Hons)

 Core texts

-Students have the option to study a semester abroad in the USA in their second year of study.
+Students have the option to study a semester abroad in the USA or Canada in their second year of study.
 For more information about Study Abroad please click here

 SCHOLARSHIPS, BURSARIES AND AWARDS